Heterogeneous Treatment Effects via Linear Dynamic Panel Data Models: Causal Inference via Dynamic Panel Data Methods

-The result in Proposition \ref{thm:2sls-te} naturally raises a new question: can we modify our approach to construct new estimators for other averages of causal effects, without restricting the heterogeneity of treatment effects as in Assumption \ref{assn:limited-heterogeneity}?
+In comparison, in Proposition \ref{thm:2sls-te} we propose an alternative way to use the sequential exchangeability condition.
+By focusing only on causal interpretation of first-differenced IV estimators (instead of a more ambitious goal of estimating $E[\tau_2(d_1)]$ for all $d_1$), we manage to obtain useful insights under additional mean restrictions on the heterogeneous treatment effects (Assumption \ref{assn:limited-heterogeneity}).

-Our next result shows how to use an \emph{adjusted} inverse-propensity-weighted (IPW) method to estimate an average treatment effect (ATE) upon transforming $\Delta Y_2$.
-The basis for this transformation is the same decomposition \eqref{eq:Y2-decompose} invoked in the preceding subsection \ref{sec:2sls}.
-In our dynamic potential outcome setting, treatment effects are also indexed by past treatment $\tau_2(d_1)$.
-Thus, the ATE in period 2 that we target also averages over the observed past treatment $D_1$.
-This new (to the best of our knowledge) estimator does not invoke the restrictions on heterogeneous treatment effects and trends in Assumption \ref{assn:limited-heterogeneity} or the \textit{full} version of sequential exchangeability of Assumption \ref{assn:mse}a; besides Assumptions \ref{assn:po-treatments} and \ref{assn:mse}b, it only requires a standard support assumption on treatment paths.
+We conclude the section by noting that an \textit{outcome-modifying} mean estimand identifies the average treatment effect $E [ \tau_2 (D_1)]$.
+This is a different causal parameter than the one targeted in the $g$-formula.
+This result does not require the restrictions on heterogeneous treatment effects and trends in Assumption \ref{assn:limited-heterogeneity} or the \textit{full} sequential exchangeability of Assumption \ref{assn:mse}a; besides Assumptions \ref{assn:po-treatments} and \ref{assn:mse}b, it only requires a standard support assumption on treatment paths below.